-There's currently no way to replace the defective tricuspid valve.
+There isn't currently a way to replace the defective tricuspid valve.
 Treatment for tricuspid atresia involves surgery to ensure adequate blood flow through the heart and into the lungs, allowing your baby's body to receive the proper amount of oxygen-rich blood.
 Often, this requires more than one surgical procedure.
-Medications also may be given before surgery can be done.
+Medications also may be given before surgery.

 - Atrial septostomy.
 This procedure creates or enlarges the opening between the heart's upper chambers (atria) to allow more blood to flow from the right atrium to the left atrium.

 Shunting.
 Creating a bypass (shunt) from the main blood vessel leading out of the heart (aorta) to the pulmonary arteries allows for adequate blood flow to the lungs.

 Surgeons generally implant a shunt during the first four to eight weeks of life.
 However, babies usually outgrow this shunt and may need another surgery to replace it.

 - Pulmonary artery band placement.
 If your baby has too much blood flowing to the lungs from the heart, a surgeon may place a band around the pulmonary artery to reduce the amount of blood flowing through the pulmonary artery.